jylipaa/vagrant-lamp-debian9-php7/README.md

 ## Getting Started

 Clone, run ``` vagrant up ``` and start developing.
-If everything goes well and there weren't any port conflicts (see Vagrant output), you should see phpinfo() in http://localhost:8080
+If everything goes well and there weren't any port conflicts (see Vagrant output), you should see phpinfo() in http://localhost:8080.

+Apache's webroot is set to /public.

 ### Prerequisites